Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Introduction

-Our research paper is closely connected to the field of generative modeling, which aims to generate high-quality samples from learned data distributions.
-Prominent examples of generative models include generative adversarial networks (GANs) \cite{NIPS2014_5ca3e9b1}, variational autoencoders (VAEs) \cite{kingma2022autoencoding}, and diffusion models \cite{ho2020denoising, sohl2015deep, song2020score}.
-Recent studies have introduced conditional generative models \cite{mirza2014conditional, sohn2015learning} that can generate diverse and well-structured outputs based on specific input information.
-In our work, we adopt a similar technique where we consider the history of observed events as contextual information to generate high-quality future events.
-Furthermore, more recent advancements in this field \cite{ajay2022conditional, li2020anomaly} have extended the application of conditional generative models to a broader range of settings.
-For example, Ajay et al. \cite{ajay2022conditional} uses a conditional generator to explore the optimal decision that maximizes the reward, drawing inspiration from reinforcement learning.
+Our paper is closely related to the field of generative modeling, which aims to generate high-quality samples from learned data distributions.
+Prominent models include generative adversarial networks (GANs) \citep{goodfellow2014generative}, variational autoencoders (VAEs) \citep{kingma2013auto}, and diffusion models \citep{ho2020denoising, song2020score}.
+Recent studies have introduced conditional generative models \citep{ho2022classifier, mirza2014conditional, sohn2015learning} that can generate diverse and well-structured outputs based on specific input information, which have found broad applications in areas such as reinforcement learning \citep{ajay2022conditional, li2020anomaly}.
+In our work, we adopt a similar technique to consider the event history as contextual information to generate high-quality future events.